From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Methodology

-Our first step in reconstructing the complete and continuous lifetime of keys from our discrete measurements is to infer a so-called \textit{observable} for any unique <\texttt{DNSKEY}, \texttt{RRSIG}> tuple and any respective secure delegation period (if applicable) while preserving points of time when this specific observable was seen during our measurements.
-If a key's lifetime is extended by re-signing (\ie generating a new \texttt{RRSIG} over the same \texttt{DNSKEY}), our methodology creates a new observable~tuple.
+Our first step in reconstructing the complete and continuous lifetime of keys from our discrete measurements is to infer a so-called \textit{observable} for any unique $<$\texttt{DNSKEY}, \texttt{RRSIG}$>$ tuple and any respective secure delegation period (if applicable) while preserving points of time when this specific observable was seen during our measurements.
+If the lifetime of a key is extended by re-signing (\ie generating a new \texttt{RRSIG} over the same \texttt{DNSKEY}), our methodology creates a new observable~tuple.
 In this sense, an observable can be considered as a piece of evidence based on a given \texttt{RRSIG} denoting that a key has been valid from the inception to expiration dates of that \texttt{RRSIG}. \autoref{fig:dnskey-ds-observable} depicts \emph{one} observable for key $k_x$.
-This single observable's lifetime duration $[L_\alpha, L_\omega]$ is calculated from the signature covering $k_x$, the delegation period $[DS_\alpha, DS_\omega]$ from the signature in the parent zone covering \texttt{DS} record(s), and $fs$ and $ls$ denote the times when this single observable was first and last seen during the measurements.
-Note that $fs$ is recorded once per observable, and never changed again, while $ls$ is updated if the same <\texttt{DNSKEY}, \texttt{RRSIG}> tuple is encountered again in a subsequent measurement.
-Individual observables expand the information about a key's lifetime from a discrete snapshot to a continuous timeline within the validity period of its covering \texttt{RRSIG}.
+The lifetime of this single observable duration $[L_\alpha, L_\omega]$ is calculated from the signature covering $k_x$; its delegation period $[DS_\alpha, DS_\omega]$ is inferred from the signature in the parent zone covering \texttt{DS} record(s). $fs$ and $ls$ denote the times when this single observable was first and last seen during the measurements.
+Note that $fs$ is recorded once per observable, and never changed again, while $ls$ is updated when the same $<$\texttt{DNSKEY}, \texttt{RRSIG}$>$ tuple is encountered again in a subsequent measurement.

+Individual observables expand the information about a key lifetime from a discrete snapshot to a continuous timeline within the validity period of its covering \texttt{RRSIG}.
 Such extrapolation of observables, however, might still leave some \textit{gaps} in our continuous lifetime model.
-Furthermore, other life cycle information, such as key usage (see \autoref{fig:temporal-model-dnskey}), cannot be inferred from \texttt{RRSIG}s over keys.
-It must be measured from signatures \emph{generated} by those keys when they are in use.
-To extend sets of observables into full key lifecycles (\ie the same key re-signed multiple times) and measure signing frequency, management errors, other aggregate behaviors, and to account for gaps we introduce a novel methodology that we call \emph{Bridging, Busting, and Binding} in a three-step process:
+Furthermore, other life cycle information, such as key usage (see \autoref{fig:temporal-model-dnskey}), cannot be inferred from \texttt{RRSIG}s over keys but must be measured from signatures \emph{generated} by those keys when they are in use.
+To address this we introduce a novel three-step methodology that we call \emph{Bridging, Busting,} and \emph{Binding}: